 This guide is not a power ranking or how-to article.
-It’s more about how hard it is to use a certain brawler and if or not you can consider using them as your main and also how good right now in the current meta.
+It’s more about how hard it is to use different Brawl Stars Characters and if or not you can consider using them as your main and also how good right now in the current meta.

 - 1 Star=Easy